duncantl/CodeAnalysis/Topics/topics.md

 1. [TOP] [Nick / Duncan] Identify when a variable can be rm()'ed (since no longer used) and so garbage collected.
 See CodeDepends for this.
 1. [TOP] [Nick / Duncan] Dead code removal (remove redudant code, i.e. whose result is not used).
-Recursing into functions to identify side effects.
+Recursing into functions to identify possible side effects.
 1. Identify invariants that are recomputed, e.g. within loops.
 1. [TOP] [Clark / Duncan] Loop "correction" that lacks preallocation, or that can be mapped to apply() -- simple examples
     See explorations/findConcat.R and explorations/concat.R example.
-	Need to rewrite the code, but identifying the simple cases.
+	Need to implement rewriting the code, but identifying the simple cases.
 1. [TOP] [Clark] Opportunities for parallelization -- simple examples

 ### Data Related